Normal Forms and Degenerate CR Singularities: Open Problem

-If $(z,w)$ be the coordinates in $\mathbb{C}^{2}$, one question that arises is to find a normal form for the real surfaces defined by (\ref{wer}) when the polynomial $P(z,\overline{z})$ contains pure terms having their coefficients non-vanishing.
-The coefficient of $\overline{z}^{k_{0}}$ plays the role of the Bishop invariant in this case.
-In the classical case (\ref{clasic}) this problem has been solved by Moser-Webster\cite{MW} using an pair of involutions.

-Another question that arises is if we can construct an example of two real-analytic submanifolds in the complex space that are formally biholomorphically equivalent, but not biholomorphically equivalent.
-In $\mathbb{C}^{2}$ we mention that Gong \cite{G3} in the CR singular case, and respectively Kossovskiy-Shafikov \cite{KS} in the CR-case, constructed examples of real-analytic submanifolds in the complex space satisfying the previous property.
+It would be interesting to construct an example of two real-analytic submanifolds in somplex space that are formally biholomorphically equivalent, but not biholomorphically equivalent.
+In $\mathbb{C}^{2}$ we mention that Gong \cite{G3} in the CR singular case, and respectively Kossovskiy-Shafikov \cite{KS} in the CR-case, constructed examples of real-analytic submanifolds in complex space satisfying such property.